10 things to do at the Jewish Ghetto of Rome

 Here are all the must-see sites in Rome's Jewish Quarter:

-Tiberina Island is a great place to spend a summer afternoon in Rome.
-This boat-shaped island is located in the middle of the Tiber River, and is connected to Trastevere and the Jewish quarter through two bridges, the Cestius Bridge and the Fabricius Bridge, one of the oldest in Rome.
+If you're taking a tour of Trastevere and the Jewish quarter, I recommend that you take the opportunity to relax on Tiberina Island, a great place to spend an afternoon in Rome.
+This boat-shaped island is located in the middle of the Tiber River, and is connected to Trastevere and the Jewish quarter through two bridges, the Cestius and Fabricius, one of the oldest in Rome.
 In its surroundings you will find cafes, restaurants, food stalls and open-air cinema.

 Tiber Island is a place that was historically avoided because of its dark legend and bad omens (the islet is said to have been formed from sediment accumulated over the corpse of Tarquinius the Superb, the last Etruscan king of Rome) and where a temple to the Roman god of Medicine was built to stop the advance of the plague in the 3rd century.
 This is something I love about Rome: every place holds a story you don't expect.

-The Portico of Octavia is a building from ancient times, built by Octavia the Younger, sister of Emperor Augustus, which housed two temples dedicated to Jupiter and Juno, as well as a library and a school.
-It is located in the rione de Sant'Angelo, which is considered the main street of the Jewish quarter of Rome, and what today looks like a ruin is actually a building full of history.
+The Portico of Octavia, which you can see if you decide to take a tour of Trastevere and the Jewish Quarter, is a building from ancient times, built by Octavia the Younger, sister of Emperor Augustus, which housed two temples dedicated to Jupiter and Juno, as well as a library and a school.
+It is located in the rione of Sant'Angelo, which is considered the main street of the Jewish quarter of Rome, and what today looks like a ruin is actually a building full of history.

 In the adjoining church sermons were given and the Jewish community of the quarter was forced to attend, until the eighteenth century when freedom of worship was decreed in Rome.